Winnie the Pooh and the Honey Tree: Voice cast

-As of 2025, Reitherman (Christopher Robin) and Howard (Roo) remain the last two surviving cast members of this short.
+As of 2026, Reitherman (who voiced Christopher Robin) and Howard (who voiced Roo) remain the last two surviving cast members of this short since after Tyler's death in 2012.

 Production

 Walt Disney first learned of the Winnie-the-Pooh books from his daughter, Diane.
 "Dad would hear me laughing alone in my room and come in to see what I was laughing at," Diane later recalled.
 "It was usually the gentle, whimsical humor of A. A. Milne's Pooh stories.
 I read them over and over, and then many years later to my children, and now to my grandchildren."
 As early as 1938, Disney expressed interest in obtaining the film rights, and began negotiating with the Curtis Brown literary agency.
 In June 1961, Disney acquired the film rights.
 By 1964, Disney told his animation staff that he was planning to make a full-length animated feature film based on the books.
 A meeting was held with senior staff members to discuss the proposed film.
 However, during the meeting, Disney decided not to make a feature film, but instead, a featurette that could be attached to a live-action film.

 For the first featurette, Disney and his collaborators turned to the first two chapters of the first book, "In which we are introduced to Winnie-the-Pooh and some honey Bees, and the stories Begin", and "In which Pooh Goes Visiting and Gets into a Tight Place".
 The scene where Rabbit deals with Pooh's being part of the "decor of his home", was not from the original book, and was reportedly contemplated by Disney when he first read the book.
 Following the mixed reception of Alice in Wonderland (1951), he turned the project over to staff members who were nonchalant with the original stories.
 He selected Wolfgang Reitherman to direct the project in hopes he would Americanize the characters and include more humor.
 Reitherman cast his son, Bruce, to voice Christopher Robin.
 The character of Gopher, who does not appear in the original stories, was added to the cast.
 Because other "Nine Old Men" animators were working on The Jungle Book (1967) (whom Bruce would also star in), only Eric Larson and John Lounsbery were assigned to animate the characters.
 Other character animators such as Hal King, John Sibley, and Eric Cleworth were brought onto the project.